kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Your creativity will find lots of situations where you can ease your workload.

-One more tip: for the task of recording clipboard snippets I also used a number of other tools, but none of them were really good.
+One more tip: for the task of recording clipboard snippets I also used a number of other tools, but none of them were really good in the long run.
 The Clipboard Manager [CopyQ](https://hluk.github.io/CopyQ/), however, is absolutely excellent.

-I have defined `F1` as the hotkey to the clipboard list and defined a second tab which copies all images, to keep both parts apart.
+I have defined `F1` as the hotkey to the CopyQ clipboard list and defined a second tab in CopyQ which lists all images, to keep both parts apart.
 Also I have enlarged the available space as much as possible.
 I can afford this and don't want to lose anything I have copied for some reason.
 This tool is very fast and has a very efficient search engine.

 My workspace in [WinSCP](https://winscp.net/) is automatically opened and includes tabs with the 15 most frequent directories on my Linux machine.
 I use WinSCP in Explorer mode to launch any files for editing in PSPad.
 For file transfer I use [FileZilla](https://filezilla-project.org/).